5unKn0wn/5unkn0wn.github.io/_posts/2020-12-08-pbctf2020-bitstreams.md

 It assigns 0x33 at fs segment selector.
 0x33 is the value of cs segment selector so it means this binary can access code segment via fs segment selector.
 Maybe it will be apear again later.

 And next, it calls `0x40439F` via `sub_401001`.
-After some tracing, I noticed that this binary has really many branches like `jmp rax`.
+After some tracing, I noticed that this binary has a lot of branches like `jmp rax`.

 For binaries with a lot of branches like this one, dynamic analysis is more helpful.